 - Severe forecast weather conditions over the coming days conducive to the spread of fire may exist or are likely; and

 Persons are asked to remain extremely vigilant at all times on days of total fire bans with the activities in which they undertake.
-All non-essential activities that require the use of an open flame must be postponed until after the total fire ban has finished.
+You should take extreme caution while driving or parking vehicles through long open grassed areas, mowing yards, or visiting remote wilderness or forested areas of the ACT.

 - The barbeque is under constant adult supervision and attendance;

-- The ground within three metres of the barbeque is cleared of all materials which could burn; and
+- The area within three metres of the barbeque is cleared of all materials which could burn; and